ruuda/musium/docs/index.md

     db_path = /home/user/.config/musium.sqlite3
     audio_device = HDA Intel PCH

-Index the library and generate cover art thumbnails (requires Imagemagick and Guetzli).
-Generating thumbnails can take a long time, but you can already continue and start the server when `musium scan` is still generating thumbnails.
+Index the library, compute loudness, and generate cover art thumbnails (requires Imagemagick and Guetzli).
+Computing loudness and generating thumbnails can take a long time, but you can already continue and start the server when `musium scan` is past the indexing stage.

-    mkdir -p /home/user/.cache/musium/covers
-    mkdir -p /home/user/.local/share/musium
     target/release/musium scan musium.conf

 Start the server:

     target/release/musium serve musium.conf

-You can now open the library browser at http://localhost:8233.
+You can now open the library browser at <http://localhost:8233>.
 See the [webinterface chapter](webinterface.md) for how to use it.

 Musium expects files to be tagged in a particular way, see the